x-bananer/MI/README.md

 ```

 - Inside the `getDishes` function call `select()` and pass it an SQL query that selects the fields id, name, description, price, is_available, created_at from the `dishes` table.

+*NOTE: working with a database is an asynchronous operation, so your function must be async, and before select you need to use await.*

 ```js
 select(`